aws-powertools/powertools-lambda-python/docs/utilities/auth.md

 Wildcard, missing, or malformed ARNs raise `ValueError`; the helper cannot construct a request-specific IAM policy without a valid ARN.
 Other routes need their own decision.
 Invalid tokens and insufficient scopes produce a Deny or `isAuthorized=False`; unavailable signing keys raise `JWKSFetchError`.
+For an outage, middleware returns HTTP 503 directly.
+A Lambda authorizer fails its invocation instead, and API Gateway normally returns a 5xx response.
+API callers should treat this as an availability failure rather than repeatedly obtaining new credentials; configure retries and alarms accordingly.

+Pass `on_error` to `authorize()` to record a rejection or unavailable keys, as shown in the example above.
+It receives an `AuthError` with the same fixed `reason` and `retryable` attributes exposed by middleware.
+Its return value is ignored: invalid credentials still deny access, and `JWKSFetchError` still propagates after the callback.
+A callback exception fails the invocation.
+Successful authorizations do not call it.
+The default response includes neither diagnostic field.

 No claims are copied to context by default. `context_claims` copies only selected scalar values, omitting arrays, objects, and nulls.
 The name `claims` is reserved in authorizer context.